MartaLourido/event-countdown-timer/README.md

 - Text dynamically resizes to fit the screen width.
 - Works in both portrait and landscape mode.
 - Event details persist between sessions.
-- Built with Angular, TypeScript and Material UI.
+- Built with Angular, TypeScript, and Material UI.
+- **Accessibility-focused**: Designed to align with [WCAG 2.1 guidelines](https://www.w3.org/WAI/WCAG21/quickref/) for better usability.

 ## Installation